stjordanis/terra-docs-old/docs/dev-spec-treasury.md

 ## Events

-The Treasury module emits the following events
+The Treasury module emits the following events:

 ### `policy_update`